pawel002/Finite-Element-Method/README.md

 </p>

 ## Description
-This repository contains a project made for Differential Equation course at AGH University in Kraków.
-Derivation of weak formulation for the equation can be seen [here](https://github.com/pawel002/fem-diff-equation/blob/main/images/FEM.pdf) in Polish.
-To compile the code run:
+This repository contains a project made for the Differential Equations course at AGH University in Kraków.
+The derivation of the weak formulation for the equation can be seen [here](https://github.com/pawel002/fem-diff-equation/blob/main/images/FEM.pdf) in Polish.
+To compile the code, run:
 ```
 g++ -I .\Eigen .\main.cpp -o main
 ```